Varsini-Sakthi/Alzheimer-s-Risk-Analysis-CDC-Data-/README.md

-This project applies multivariable logistic regression in **R** to six years (2015–2020) of respondent-level data structured on the CDC's **Behavioral Risk Factor Surveillance System (BRFSS) Cognitive Decline module** to identify independent predictors of **subjective cognitive decline (SCD)** — a self-reported early warning sign of Alzheimer's disease and related dementias — and to translate the model into an actionable population risk-stratification tool with concrete public health recommendations.
+This project applies multivariable logistic regression in **R** to six years (2015–2020) of respondent-level data structured on the CDC's **Behavioral Risk Factor Surveillance System (BRFSS) Cognitive Decline module** to identify independent predictors of **subjective cognitive decline (SCD)**, a self-reported early warning sign of Alzheimer's disease and related dementias, and to translate the model into an actionable population risk-stratification tool with concrete public health recommendations.

 **Read the full report:** [`report/Alzheimers_SCD_Risk_Analysis_Report.docx`](report/Alzheimers_SCD_Risk_Analysis_Report.docx)